The Two-File LLM

 Karpathy opens by saying a 70-billion-parameter Llama 2 is, on your file system, two files:

-parameters.bin— a binary blob, ~140 GB at 2 bytes per parameter.run.c— about 500 lines that know how to multiply the parameter matrices against an input sequence and produce the next token.
+float16). run.c— about 500 lines of C, with no dependencies, that know how to multiply the parameter matrices against an input sequence and produce the next token.

 The deeper point he leaves implicit: those two files are the output of a months-long, multi-million-dollar process you can't reproduce from scratch even with the recipe.
 The compute has been spent.
 The parameter values are what they are.